w1ggle/tombo-py/README.md

 Clone the repo and run the following commands in the directory (it is highly recommended that you use a Python virtual environment):

+WILL NOT WORK WITH PYTHON 3.12, THE LATEST VERSION THAT WORKS IS 3.11.6
 ```shell
 pip install -r requirements.txt
 python3 -m build